sanika-dpandit/phishing-email-analysis-task/README.md

  Malicious indicators (URL, file type, spoofed domain)

 Do not click any links or download attachments from suspicious emails.
 Report them immediately.

+Files included
+Phishing_email_task_ss.pdf – Contains screenshots of the phishing email and analysis highlights.
+Report_sanika.pdf – Detailed phishing email analysis report authored by Sanika. email_actual.txt – Raw text version of the phishing email's body content. email_header.txt – Extracted email header used for technical analysis of spoofing and authentication.
+README.md – Overview of the task, tools used, analysis summary, and conclusions.